Valuative invariants for large classes of matroids: Invariants from singular Hodge theory, K-theory, and beyond

-In \cite{braden-deletion}, Braden and Vysogorets derived formulas that relate the Kazhdan--Lusztig and the $Z$-polynomial of a matroid in terms of their counterparts for the matroid obtained by deleting one element of the ground set.
-In particular, the expression they obtained can be used directly to compute the Kazhdan--Lusztig and the $Z$-polynomial of the matroid $\mathsf{C}_{a,b}$.
+In \cite{braden-deletion}, Braden and Vysogorets derived formulas that write the Kazhdan--Lusztig and the $Z$-polynomial of a matroid in terms of their counterparts for the matroid obtained by deleting one element of the ground set.
+In particular, the expression they obtained can be used directly to compute the Kazhdan--Lusztig and the $Z$-polynomial of the matroids $\mathsf{C}_{a,b}$ that we introduced in Section~\ref{sec:subdivision-rank2}.

-\begin{lemma}[{\cite[Theorem~3.2 and Example~3.4]{braden-deletion}}] The Kazhdan--Lusztig polynomial and the $Z$-polynomial of the matroid $\mathsf{C}_{a,b}$ are given by
+\begin{lemma}[{\cite[Theorem~3.2 \& Example~3.4]{braden-deletion}}] The Kazhdan--Lusztig polynomial and the $Z$-polynomial of the matroid $\mathsf{C}_{a,b}$ are given by

 where $n = a + b - 1$. \end{lemma}